Skip to main content

 Under the Certified Public Accountants Act of 2009 (the Act), both the Federation of CPA Associations of Chinese Taiwan (FCPAACT) and the Financial Supervisory Commission (FSC) are responsible for establishing an investigative and disciplinary (I&D) system for Certified Public Accountants (CPAs) and CPA firms.
 The FCPAACT communicates the results of its I&D proceedings to the FSC for sanctioning and publication on the FSC’s website.

 The FCPAACT states that it maintains a consistent evaluation and review process of its I&D process to ensure that it operates effectively.
-In 2020, the FCPAACT conducted a review of its I&D system against SMO 6 requirements and identified the following gaps: timeframe targets for disposal of all cases; ensuring that the public is made aware of results of investigations; a process for an independent review of complaints where there is no follow up; and liaising with external bodies on possible serious violations that have occurred.
+As of May 2024, the following gaps remain: timeframe targets for disposal of all cases; ensuring that the public is made aware of results of investigations; a process for an independent review of complaints where there is no follow up; and liaising with external bodies on possible serious violations that have occurred.
 The FCPAACT reports that depending on the individual circumstances of each case, a timeframe is only set once the case has been scheduled to be heard.
 Meanwhile, regarding public interest considerations, the FCPAACT must collaborate with the FSC to determine the type of information that is made public on the FSC website.

 The FCPAACT indicates it publishes guidance and conducts training seminars to raise awareness of I&D procedures to members and the public, including the ability to appeal.
 These seminars also analyze previous disciplinary cases to further educate its members.

 Effective and efficient I&D procedures that meet SMO 6 requirements are foundational to maintaining public trust and confidence in the profession.
-Using the results of its self-assessment against SMO 6 requirements, the FCPAACT is encouraged to outline plans it will take to address the identified gaps and work with the FSC to ensure that the resulting system incorporates international best practices in the area.
+Using the results of its self-assessment against SMO 6 requirements, the FCPAACT is encouraged to continue working with the FSC to ensure that the resulting system incorporates international best practices in the area.

 Current Status: Execute